barstowlab/macroscope-image-analyzer/README.md

 Created sometime in 2015

 ## Requirements
-Python 2
+* Python 2
-SimpleCV/OpenCV (not entirely sure which one)
+* SimpleCV/OpenCV (not entirely sure which one)
-Up until now, have only had luck running this on Windows
+* Up until now, have only had luck running this on Linux.

 ## What Does This Do?
 These two codes are really useful for organizing images of micro-well plates taken with a macroscope by the barcode printed onto them.